Lic. Heidy Cruz Gamboa has performed well over 100 marriages, in the past 33 years.

 1. ID Required?

-Costa Rica requires a valid passport for foreigners who wish to marry.
+Costa Rica requires a valid passport, with at least 6 months before it expires, who wish to marry.
+Both parties must be of 18 years legal age.
 No other type of identification is accepted.

 2. Does anything need to be certified by a CR consulate before your arrival?